MilSpouseCoders/meet-and-greet/CONTRIBUTING.md

 3. Run `npm install` from the console.
 4. Run `npm start`.

 Now you should be able to view the slides at http://localhost:8000/.
+You can read more about the forking workflow [here](https://www.atlassian.com/git/tutorials/comparing-workflows#forking-workflow).

 ## Claiming an Issue